SEO As An Investment With Long-Term Benefits

 • Transactional – Searchers who are looking to buy a product or service, and very often visit multiple websites before purchasing.

-To create good content, your business requires writers who are passionate about your topic.
+To create good content, your business requires writers who are passionate and informed about your topic.

 Tools